zkoss/zk-angular-demo/src/main/webapp/docs/server_validation.md

 # Server Side Validation

-[AngularJS's Form](https://docs.angularjs.org/guide/forms) provides some validation services that the user can be notified of invalid input at client side to do a dirty check with a form.
+[AngularJS's Form](https://docs.angularjs.org/guide/forms) provides some validation services in which users are notified of invalid input at the client side to do a dirty check of the form.
 ZK Angular also provides a validation way with or without [JSR 303](http://docs.oracle.com/javaee/6/tutorial/doc/gircz.html) at server side.

 ### Validation Demo with JSR 303